 The knowledge you gain will, in turn, increase your comfort level and confidence during the interview.
 It will become apparent to the interviewer that you did your homework.
 Particularly when you are able to have an actual conversation with them about the job and the business.

-This will demonstrate to them that you are serious about the opportunity and show that you care enough to learn about it.
+Simply put, doing research before your interview will demonstrate your seriousness about a position.
 And it will go a long way in making a good impression.

 Show them that you want the job.
 Take the time to investigate.

-2. To learn about the company’s mission and values.
+2. To learn about the company’s culture, mission and values.

 It’s important to look beyond what a company does.
 And researching an employer before an interview enables you to do just that.